arangodb/docs/site/content/http/documents/document-working-with-documents.md

       description: |2+
         The body of the request is an array consisting of selectors for documents.
-A selector can either be a string with a key or a string with a document identifier or an object with a *_key* attribute.
-This API call removes all specified documents from *collection*.
+A selector can either be a string with a key or a string with a document identifier or an object with a `_key` attribute.
+This API call removes all specified documents from `collection`.
-        If the *ignoreRevs* query parameter is *false* and the selector is an object and has a *_rev* attribute, it is a precondition that the actual revision of the removed document in the collection is the specified one.
+        If the `ignoreRevs` query parameter is `false` and the selector is an object and has a `_rev` attribute, it is a precondition that the actual revision of the removed document in the collection is the specified one.
         The body of the response is an array of the same length as the input array.
 For each input selector, the output contains a JSON object with the information about the outcome of the operation.
-If no error occurred, an object is built in which the attribute *_id* contains the known *document-id* of the removed document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the document revision.
-In case of an error, an object with the attribute *error* set to *true* and *errorCode* set to the error code is built.
+If no error occurred, an object is built in which the attribute `_id` contains the known *document ID* of the removed document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the document revision.
+In case of an error, an object with the attribute `error` set to `true` and `errorCode` set to the error code is built.
-        If the *waitForSync* parameter is not specified or set to *false*, then the collection's default *waitForSync* behavior is applied.
+        If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.
-        The *waitForSync* query parameter cannot be used to disable synchronization for collections that have a default *waitForSync* value of *true*.
+        The `waitForSync` query parameter cannot be used to disable synchronization for collections that have a default `waitForSync` value of `true`.
-        If the query parameter *returnOld* is *true*, then the complete previous revision of the document is returned under the *old* attribute in the result.
+        If the query parameter `returnOld` is `true`, then the complete previous revision of the document is returned under the `old` attribute in the result.
-        Note that if any precondition is violated or an error occurred with some of the documents, the return code is still 200 or 202, but the additional HTTP header *X-Arango-Error-Codes* is set, which contains a map of the error codes that occurred together with their multiplicities, as in: *1200:17,1205:10* which means that in 17 cases the error 1200 "revision conflict" and in 10 cases the error 1205 "illegal document handle" has happened.
+        Note that if any precondition is violated or an error occurred with some of the documents, the return code is still 200 or 202, but the additional HTTP header `X-Arango-Error-Codes` is set, which contains a map of the error codes that occurred together with their multiplicities, as in: `1200:17,1205:10` which means that in 17 cases the error 1200 "revision conflict" and in 10 cases the error 1205 "illegal document handle" has happened.
       operationId: removeDocuments